Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/samples/Sample4_ConversationsAuthoring_GetProjectAsync.md

 Console.WriteLine($"Language: {projectMetadata.Language}");
 ```

-To retrieve project metadata asynchronously, call GetProjectAsync on the ConversationalAnalysisAuthoring client.
+To retrieve project metadata asynchronously, call GetProjectAsync on the AnalyzeConversationAuthoring client.
 The method returns a ProjectMetadata object that contains detailed information about the project, such as its creation date, last modification date, description, and more.